andrewvc/em-zeromq/README.md

 ## Usage: ##

-Tested and functional with Rubinius, jRuby, and 1.9.2.

-If using 1.9.2 you must `gem install ffi` before using.

-MRI 1.8.7 does not work with libzmq.
+Supported on:
+- MRI 1.9+
+- Rubinius
+- JRuby

+While the gem should work on Rubinius and JRuby I mainly use it with MRI 1.9+ so there may be some glitchs.

 Want to help out?
 Ask!

-## Warning !! ##
+## Usage Warning ##

-To ensure your zeromq context won't be reclaimed by the ruby garbage collector you need to keep a reference to it in scope, this is what you don't want to do:
+To ensure your zeromq context won't be reclaimed by the garbage collector you need to keep a reference to it in scope, this is what you don't want to do (that's how the example used to be written):

 ```ruby
 EM.run do